-When you cite online videos there are a few things to watch out for.
-Often a video has both an original creator and an uploader.
-Cite the latter as part of the contributors section of the container:
+When you cite online videos, there are a few things to watch out for.
+Often a video has both an original creator/artist and an uploader.
+If you think it is important to cite the latter, then do so as part of the contributors section of the container:

 RAP$HEET. “‘Race Matters’ by Rapper Rap$sheet.”
 Youtube, uploaded by Itsmymoney, 22 Feb.
 2017. www.youtube.com/watch?v=DoUh8Rap?.

 If you do not know the original creator, skip the author section: